contactlaplanque/dw3k-daemon/README.md

   - `count` is optional; if provided (or `expected_polls`) it limits how many polls to serve before exiting.
   - The response simply acknowledges completion.
+- After each run the daemon automatically reinitializes the DW3K so the next measurement starts from a clean hardware state.
+If re-initialization fails you’ll get an error telling you to reissue `chip_enable`.

 ### Python Helper